00-1/btcsim/README.md

 Writes each player's transactions and score to [Google sheets](https://developers.google.com/sheets/api/).

-> A player's score is their total USD plus their total BTC at today's price.
+> A player's score is their total USD plus their total BTC at the current price.